raymondworkshop/raymondworkshop.github.io/_posts/learning/2017-11-16-notes-self-actualization-and-self-reflections.md

     - Fairness - 好好做自己
         - Fairness means **treating people according to their needs**
             - explore the differences and **develop them into talents**.
               This development can still be considered fair, even though it isn't equal

+        - Negotiating for 'fairness'
+            - the risk: approaching a negotiation hoping the other side will be 'fair'
+            - the blind spot: **'fair' is subjective**.
+If you lead with what you need or what is fair, you lose
+            -  **Position your request as a solution to their problem**;
+            Ask for a budget adjustment because your increased output has saved the company $X amount

         - In a broader social context, fairness takes the form of **justice**
             - fairly **balance the needs of the individual with the needs of the larger whole**